 Truck drivers and other professional drivers operating with a commercial driver's license, or CDL, are held to a stricter standard under Wisconsin's drunk driving laws.
 In addition, drunk driving convictions can create unique challenges for professional drivers who depend upon driving for their livelihood.

-If you have a commercial driver license or CDL, it is important for you to understand the special requirements of your CDL in respect to Wisconsin laws regarding operating under the influence of an intoxicant or OWI.
+If you have a commercial driver's license or CDL, it is important for you to understand the special requirements of your CDL with respect to Wisconsin laws regarding operating under the influence of an intoxicant or OWI.

 This article will explain special circumstances and exceptions to well-known OWI protocols, such as field sobriety testing, which you must be aware of if you are pulled over for suspicion of driving under the influence (DUI) in Wisconsin.

 Read Also: How to Protect Driving Privileges While Fighting an OWI in Wisconsin

 If you or someone you know is facing an OWI charge in Wisconsin, contact Stangl Law to request a free consultation immediately.